 The FDOT will periodically request amendments to the TIP in situations where projects are modified or added to the five year schedule.
 Projects may be modified due to changes in funding, scheduling or scope of work.

 2016/17 – 2020/21 TIP Fall Update

 Forward Pinellas updated the 2016/17 – 2020/21 TIP on November 9, 2016, following a public hearing.
 The document contains project priority lists for Federal and State funding.
 These priority lists are utilized in the allocation of Surface Transportation Program (STP) and Transportation Alternatives (TA) Program funds to Pinellas County.
 They also guide the development of the State’s Five-Year Work Program and are reviewed and adopted by the Forward Pinellas Board each year.
-The 2016/17 – 2020/21 TIP takes effect on October 1, replacing the 2015/16 – 2019/20 TIP.
+The 2016/17 – 2020/21 TIP took effect on October 1, 2016.

 Surface Transportation Program

 The Surface Transportation Program is a flexible funding source allocated through the Federal Highway Trust Fund.
 It can be used for construction of transportation projects serving any mode of transportation as well as for planning purposes.

 Transportation Alternatives Program funding is a set aside of STP funds for the purpose of smaller-scale transportation projects such as pedestrian and bicycle facilities, recreational trails, safe routes to school projects, community improvements such as historic preservation and vegetation management, and environmental mitigation related to stormwater and habitat connectivity.

 Congestion Management, Operations and Safety Project Priorities List